basteyy/ubuntu-server-setup/README.md

 * Set up lets encrypt
 * Set uo composer

+This repository is a fork of [ubuntu-server-setup from Jason Hee](https://github.com/jasonheecs/ubuntu-server-setup).
+I flavored it with a few things I need normally on every new server.

 # Installation
 SSH into your server and install git if it is not installed:
 ```bash